Call-for-Code-for-Racial-Justice/TakeTwo-DataScience/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under it's MIT license.
+By contributing to this project, you agree that your contributions will be licensed under its Apache 2 license.